 They are responsible for investigating incidents that affect health such as pollution, accidents at work, noise control, toxic contamination, pest infestations, food poisoning and waste management.
-Their remit includes advisory work, education and law enforcement.
+They work with government agencies, individuals, businesses and specialists.
 A large amount of time is spent away from the office visiting properties such as farms, shops, food outlets, private/public accommodation, commercial premises, manufacturers and industrial organisations.
 In addition to inspections, responsibilities include:

 - compiling reports

 Promotional opportunities are reasonable, as there is a structured career path for employees with local authorities.

 - The Armed Forces